pcraster/pcraster/documentation/pcraster_manual/sphinx/app_table.rst

 *--unittrue or --unitcell*

-*--unittrue*
+:literal:`--unittrue`
-    the score is the total true area of the cells that match a key (default) *--unitcell*
+    the score is the total true area of the cells that match a key (default) :literal:`--unitcell`
     the score is the number of cells that match a key

 *--degrees or --radians*

-*--degrees*
+:literal:`--degrees`
     directions of directional data type are in degrees (default)

-*--radians*
+:literal:`--radians`
     directions of directional data type are in radians

 *--columntable or --matrixtable*

-*--columntable*
+:literal:`--columntable`
-    ResultTable will be a column table (column table format) (default) *--matrixtable*
+    ResultTable will be a column table (column table format) (default) :literal:`--matrixtable`
     if two maps --PCRmap1, --PCRmap2 are specified in the command line ResultTable will be a matrix in matrix table format, instead of a table.
 The options -i and -m are ignored.

 -n nrintervals
   the number of intervals in the key column for scalar and directional data type (default 8) -h the intervals in the key column for scalar and directional data type are histogram stretched: intervals are chosen that result in an (almost) equal number of cells into each interval.
 -H nrhistslots
   corresponds with -h, additionally the number of histogramslots (nrhistslots) can be given.
 With the default value 1024 the number of intervals in each interval will be almost the same, but not exactly.
 Choosing a larger nrhistslots will improve the accuracy the intervals are chosen, on the contrary it will take longer to determine the intervals.

 -i Inputtable
   the Inputtable is an ascii table that defines the keys used for calculation of the scores.
 For explanation, see Operation.

 -0
   remove keys with score zero.
 All keys, including these with a zero score, are printed in ResultTable.
 Default: keys with a zero score are not printed.

 change order of columns mode, for column tables only

 -m columnnrmove
    Use in combination with -i Inputtable and do not specify input maps PCRmap1, PCRmap2,...PCRmapn.
 In Inputtable the column with column number columnnrmove is moved to the last column.
 The table with changed column order is saved as ResultTable.

 Operation
 =========